 Sadly even today they continue to be overlooked and ignored.
 That is a shame because I have found them to be excellent cameras that are more than worthy of consideration by today’s analog photographers.
 If you’re looking for an inexpensive 35mm camera that will be light and efficient, without all the bells and whistles that can eventually fail, a camera that is a solid performer that can last for decades, consider picking up an FG-20.

-After 3 and a half decades, I’ve never regretted buying mine!
+After three and a half decades, I’ve never regretted buying mine!